How To Commission A Bespoke Cake In London

 - Be open about budget, especially for detailed or sculptural bespoke work.

-- Allow enough notice for sketching, baking, sugar work and delivery planning.
+- Allow enough notice for design interpretation, quoting, sugar work, baking and delivery planning.

 - For London and Surrey commissions, delivery logistics should be discussed early.

-- At Anges de Sucre, bespoke cakes are designed around flavour, structure, setting and celebration, not simply decoration.
+- At Anges de Sucre, bespoke cakes are designed around flavour, structure, setting and celebration, not just decoration.

 Start With The Occasion, Not The Cake

 Who is the cake for?
 Where will it be served?
-Will it sit in the middle of a candlelit private dinner, arrive during a lively birthday party, stand beside a dance floor at midnight or quietly anchor a family lunch in Surrey?
+Will it sit in the middle of a candlelit private dinner, arrive during a lively birthday party, make an entrance at a marquee wedding or quietly anchor a family lunch in Surrey?

-The mood matters more than people initially realise.
-Some celebrations want theatricality.
+The occasion matters most.
+Some celebrations want theatre.
 Others want restraint.
-A glamorous black-and-gold 50th birthday cake designed for a private dining room in London should not feel visually identical to a soft, playful first birthday cake covered in hand-modelled animals and buttercream clouds.
+A glamorous black-and-gold 50th birthday cake designed for a private dining room in London would not be visually identical to a soft, playful first birthday cake covered in hand-modelled animals and buttercream clouds.

 The room matters too.
 A cake should feel as though it belongs where it is being served.
 A towering sculptural commission may look extraordinary in a ballroom with high ceilings, but absurdly oversized in a low-lit townhouse dining room.

-The best bespoke celebration cakes feel integrated into the occasion rather than parachuted into it.
+The best bespoke celebration cakes are integrated into the event, not simply delivered into it.

 What To Know Before You Enquire

-You do not need to arrive with a fully formed design proposal and a spreadsheet.
-In fact, most people commissioning a bespoke cake know what they want emotionally long before they know what they want technically.
+You do not need to arrive with a fully formed design proposal and a presentation deck.
+Most people commissioning a bespoke cake know what they want to varying degrees, but still need help turning that idea into something feasible.

-Still, a few practical details make the process smoother, faster and considerably more accurate.
+A few practical details make the process smoother and considerably faster.

 A thoughtful enquiry does not need to be long.
-It simply needs enough information for the cake maker to understand scale, complexity and atmosphere.
+It simply needs enough information for the cake maker to understand scale, design complexity and logistics.

 If you are planning a private bespoke cake commission, these details help shape everything from design direction to structural planning and delivery timing.